abporter521/CS3500/Spreadsheet/README.txt

 the user outside of the normal spreadsheet operations that are expected.
 Message will change when spreadsheet is saved or changed.

 5 Oct -- I added shortcut keys.
 Ctrl + S will save the document.
-Ctrl + O will open a new spreadsheet
+Ctrl + O will open file explorer to open a saved spreadsheet

 PROBLEMS